protickr/device-simulator-asgnmnt/README.md

 > **Note:** The backend is deployed on Render's free tier, which spins down after periods of inactivity.
 Please allow up to a minute for the initial request to process while the service restarts.
 Subsequent requests will be processed immediately.

-_the spinning fan took quite sometime to implement, especially to avoid jitter and acceleration and decelleration_
+_the spinning fan took quite sometime to implement, especially to avoid jitter and acceleration and deceleration_

 ## 📂 Project Structure